 Podiatrists normally treat chronic or long term knee pain that is caused by abnormalities in foot posture or poor biomechanics.
 An altered foot posture which leads to an altered walking pattern can cause strain and overuse of certain structures (esp. joints and soft tissue) of the knee.
 This can lead to pain.

 The most common cause of knee pain related to the feet is excessive foot flattening or rotation, which can force the knee to roll inwards in an abnormal position.
 People with high arched feet may also have knee pain, due to the feet not absorbing shock very well during gait.

 Physical conditions or diseases can cause knee pain.
-These include:

 - Osteoarthritis: pain, inflammation, and joint destruction caused by degeneration and deterioration of the joint